 When it comes to best practices for your product pages, there are a few things you should always do:

-- If you can, provide pictures of your product in its intended use, or modeled on a real person.
+If you can, provide pictures of your product in its intended use, or modelled on a real person.
 This helps your audience understand how it should be used, how it works, or how it could look on them.

-- Optimize your page for fast loading.
+Optimise your page for fast loading.
 Reduce the file size of your images and set them to ‘lazy loading’ to help your page load faster.
-Not only does Google favor pages with fast loading times, but your user experience will improve too.
+Not only does Google favour pages with fast loading times, but your user experience will improve too.

-- Test!
 Test!
 Test!
-How does it work on smart phones?
+Test!
+How does it work on mobile?
 Can you improve device-responsiveness?
 If you’re coming across errors, a slow loading time, or users find it difficult to read and interact with your page, we recommend a bit more fine-tuning before you go live.

 How to reduce bounce rate?

 There are several things you can do to reduce your bounce rate.
-First, you should optimize your page load time, as long wait times are a major cause of high bounce rates.
+First, you should optimise your page load time, as long wait times are a major cause of high bounce rates.

 Second, you should focus on making sure that your page content is relevant and engaging to your visitors.
 You can also use A/B testing to find out what content and design changes have the most impact on reducing your bounce rate.